thala-007/DS6/README.md

+(open terminal in the folder containing the java files)

-# javac BullyRing1.java
+javac BullyRing1.java
-# java BullyRing1
+java BullyRing1